If your shed needs a fresh coat of paint, you can paint it yourself without having to go out and purchase a new one.

-A shed’s paint color is a major factor is buying or building a storage shed.
+We know a shed’s paint color is a major factor is buying or building a storage shed.
 Whether you prefer your shed matches the color of your house, coordinates with other out buildings, or meet the requirements of your Home Owner’s Association, choosing shed colors can sometimes be a challenge.
 But for Silke Ernisse, she saw an opportunity.

-Silke (pronounced “silka”) picked out a 10×14 Lincoln Lofted Barn from our inventory at our Buffalo Sales Center a few years ago, and it was nearly perfect.
+Silke (pronounced “silka”) picked out a 10×14 Lincoln Lofted Shed from our inventory at our Buffalo Sales Center a few years ago, and it was nearly perfect.
 Quality of construction, perfect size, great style… everything was right except the color.
 She really wanted a red storage shed, and this beige one was alright, but not perfect.
 It just didn’t fit with her house and the surrounding.
 Instead of ordering a new shed to be built, Silke decided to buy it anyway, and planned from the beginning to simply repaint it once it was delivered.
 Problem solved!

 Silke graciously shared her experience with painting her Woodtex shed, and we’d like to pass on her wisdom to our readers.